 Our management and scientific teams possess considerable experience in vaccine and anti-infective research, clinical development and regulatory matters.
 Our research team includes Ph.D.-level scientists with expertise in mucosal immunology, T cells, viral vectors and virology.
-As of December 31, 2019, we had 14 full-time employees of whom seven were engaged in research and development, or R&D, and seven were engaged in finance, human resources, administration, business and general management or, collectively, G&A. We do not have collective bargaining agreements with our employees and we have not experienced any work stoppages.
+As of December 31, 2020, we had 28 full-time employees of whom 20 were engaged in research and development ("R&D") and eight were engaged in finance, human resources, administration, business and general management (collectively, "G&A").
+We also had 21 consultants supporting these functions.
+We do not have collective bargaining agreements with our employees and we have not experienced any work stoppages.
 We consider our relations with our employees to be good.